baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 You will find two new partitions, in my case `/dev/sdj1` and `/dev/sdj2`.
 As root, you'll need to change directory to the main partition, in my case `/media/jeff/23c4ddbc-85fa-4cea-b96b-edae0bb138c9`, to edit the files.

-(**NOTE:** On a Mac, you can’t access EXT4 partitions without fiddling with 3rd party software.)
+>**NOTE:** On a Mac, you can’t access EXT4 partitions without fiddling with 3rd party software.

 Change directory to root on the SD card via `cd /media/jeff/23c4ddbc-85fa-4cea-b96b-edae0bb138c9/`.
-(**NOTE:** Pay special attention to the path in the files referenced below.
+Pay special attention to the path in the files referenced below.
-There is no leading slash since you want to edit the files on your SD Card and not the ones on your host system!)
+There is no leading slash since you want to edit the files on your SD Card and not the ones on your host system!
 Next we're going to configure the network interface by editing the interfaces file `etc/network/interfaces`.
 Find this block in the file:

 ```